ABOUT THE STATE PLAN

 Promote full inclusion through educating people with disabilities, their families, and their communities.

-- Support a statewide organization(s) led by self-advocates who will train other self-advocates to become leaders and expand participation of individuals with development disabilities in cross-disability and culturally diverse coalitions.
+- Support a statewide organization(s) led by self-advocates who will train other self-advocates to become leaders and expand participation of individuals with developmental disabilities in cross-disability and culturally diverse coalitions.

 - Assist at least 400 individuals with disabilities and family members to gain the knowledge, skills, and opportunities to influence decisions that affect the lives of people with disabilities.